C3-PRO/c3-pro-android-framework/c3-pro-android-framework/src/main/java/ch/usz/c3pro/c3_pro_android_framework/consent/README.md

 Consent
 -------------
-The Consent module provides the tool to get the users consent based on a FHIR `Contract`
+The Consent module provides the tool to get the user's consent based on a FHIR `Contract`

 ### Module Interface